Run Autonity Oracle Server

 Configure oracle server

-The runtime configuration of oracle server can be specified using a configuration file, command line flags, or system environment variables.
-Using the configuration file oracle-server.config
+The runtime configuration of oracle server is specified using a configuration file oracle_config.yml

 Sets a gas priority fee cap for your oracle server data report transactions.
 The gas priority fee cap is reimbursed by the Autonity network.
 Specify in ton . |